Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/vSphere/vcsa-cert-replace-procedures/vcsa-cert-replace-procedures.md

 ---

 ### Procedures for fixcerts.py
-It is sometimes reported that `fixcerts.py` has difficulties in stability; for example, some certificates may fail to renew while others succeed. **Staged renewal per certificate-type, instead of renewing all at once, is recommended to minimize the risk of failures.** Always use the newest version (`fixcerts_3_2.py` at the time of writing).
+`fixcerts.py` has occasionally been reported to have stability issues, where renewal may succeed for some certificate types but not others.
+However, in practice, it has proven to be reliable in many cases.
+To further reduce the possibility of renewal failures, it is recommended to perform **staged renewals by certificate type** rather than renewing all at once.
+Always use the latest version (`fixcerts_3_2.py` at the time of writing).

 #### Procedures
 1. **Run fixcerts.py per certificate-type:**